oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 For single-valued properties the value `true` means that the property allows the `null` value.

-For collection-valued properties the property value will always be a collection that MAY be empty.
+For collection-valued properties the value will always be a collection that MAY be empty.
 In this case the `Nullable` attribute applies to items of the collection and specifies whether the collection MAY contain `null` values.